Shesh009/Course_Tracker/README.md

 ---

 ## SonarQube Integration
+**SonarQube**: An open-source platform for continuous code quality inspection, providing metrics such as maintainability, security, and test coverage.
 - The `Static Code Analysis` stage in the Jenkins pipeline uses the `sonar-scanner` to analyze the code.
 - The analysis includes metrics such as **code complexity**, **violations**, and **lines of code**.